eevee/eev.ee/content/2016-04-05-my-first-computer.markdown

 I couldn't tell you much about the process of building it, but I imagine it went much the same as my experience with building computers now: get a bunch of parts, wiggle them together because everything only fits one way, spend all day trying to figure out why it doesn't boot only to find that a stick of RAM is sticking out one millimeter too far.

-It was a Pentium tower, which was quite a change.
+It was a Pentium something in a tower case, which was quite a change.
 I named it `kabigon`, the Japanese name for Snorlax, beginning a theme that I've continued ever since.

 I also put Gentoo on it for reasons I cannot fathom.
 This was back in the day when the "real" way to install Gentoo was from stage1, which means you don't get an installer; you just get a massive, massive list of instructions on how to manually bootstrap everything from scratch.
 It took _days_ to get a working system, including a day or two to compile X and KDE, but I sure did learn a lot about Linux and how a desktop environment is put together.